Weather in Abu Dhabi

 Adjusting to the weather in Abu Dhabi is a challenge that can be difficult for expats.

-While the emirate advertises its year-round sunshine and sparse rainfall as one of its most attractive qualities, expats should be forewarned that the constant blue skies lead to extreme heat in summer (June to September).
+While the emirate advertises its year-round sunshine and sparse rainfall as one of its most attractive qualities, expats should be forewarned that the constant blue skies bring with them extreme heat, particularly during summer (June to September).

 Temperatures can average around 100°F (40°C) during this season, peaking in August.
 Many expats plan long family holidays during this period to escape the uncomfortably hot conditions.
 Though, if expats can't arrange some time away, most buildings are air-conditioned and maintain a cool temperature.